jacobmerson/model-traits/README.md

 ## Backends
 * yaml: under development
-* simmodsuite: under developement, however due to licensing restrictions this backend will be kept in a separate location.
+* simmodsuite: under development, however due to licensing restrictions this backend will be kept in a separate location.
 If you are interested in using the Simmetrix backend, please contact me (@jacobmerson).